-Additionally, the use of senolytic drugs-which target and remove senescent cells (cells that are old and non-functional)-has shown promise in clearing out dysfunctional cells and rejuvenating tissues.
+Additionally, the senolytic use of drugs-which target and remove senescent (cells that are old cells and non-functional)-has shown promise in dysfunctional clearing out cells and rejuvenating tissues.
 Removing these cells from the body may reduce inflammation and improve the regenerative capacity of tissues.